 You are doing extremely well, however you feel so found you feel lost.
 You feel like something is missing, then it clicks, you need to share.

 A Scalpa views their work as craft not art.
 Not because they believe art is devoid of all mystical dimensions.
 It’s actually completely the contrary.
 They understand that all creative endeavors are magical but they don’t dwell on it.
-They know if they think about that too much it will paralyze them in the fear of it.
-They stick to concentrating on the the technique and the progression.
-The Scalpa masters the ‘how’, and leaves what and ‘why’ to the universe.
-They don’t wait for inspiration, they act in the anticipation of its apparation.
+They know if they think about that too much, it will paralyze them in the fear of it.
+They stick to concentrating on the technique and the progression.
+The Scalpa masters the ‘how’ and leaves 'what' and ‘why’ to the universe.
+They don’t wait for inspiration, they act in the anticipation of its apparition.
 The Scalpa is acutely aware of the intangibles that go into inspiration out of the respect for them.
-They let the universe work their magic ,they grant the the universe their sphere while they concentrates on theirs.
+They let the universe work their magic, they grant the universe their sphere while they concentrates on theirs.
 The sign of the amateur is the over glorification of and preoccupation with the mystery and magic.
 The Scalpa shuts up, they don’t talk so much about it, they do their work.

 “IT'S NEVER TO LATE TO BE WHO YOU WANT TO BE.
 YOU CAN CHANGE OR REMAIN THE SAME.
 THERE ARE NO RULES FOR SUCH A THING.”